gluon-lang/gluon/README.md

 # embed_lang (working title)

 This library is a complete compiler and virtual machine for implemented in [Rust][Rust].
+## Usage

+You can start a rudimentary REPL by starting the repl binary using -i.
+It currently has support for:
+* Evaluating expressions (expressions of type IO will be evaluated in the IO context).
+* Loading files with `:l filename` the result of evaluating the expression in `filename` is store in a variable called `filename` without the extension.
+* Checking the types of expressions with `:t expression`

 ## Goals/Features
 These goals may change or be refined over time as I experiment with what is possible to with the language.